Recommendations & Conclusions

 There is as little consensus about how AI will evolve as there has been excitement and hyperbole following its rise to ubiquity.
 AI cannot be un-invented.
 It has and will continue to change the way we live our lives.
 Humans must take measures to safely harness the benefits of the …

-Government response.
 The government welcomes the Committee’s analysis and agrees on the need for effective domestic governance, regulation, and international engagement to ensure safe AI innovation and public trust.
-They have set out their principles-based approach in the AI Regulation White Paper …
+They have set out their principles-based approach in the AI Regulation White Paper and will provide a wider …

 Department for Science, Innovation and Technology